ShimonMimoun/Unity_Demo_Tools/README.md

 I added two functions to the official version of [@erelsgl](https://github.com/erelsgl-at-ariel/gamedev-5780-code)

  1. The player cannot fire lasers without a break, but must wait a certain time (say, half a second).
-The next shot
+The next shot which can be rotated thanks to the delay variable

  2. The possibility of playing with two players on the same games:
 	 - The first player uses the arrows to move and Space to shoot